Who are we?

 SEAANZ became an affiliate member of the International Council for Small Business (ICSB) in 1992.
 Established in 1955, the ICSB was the first international organisation dedicated to the promotion, growth and development of small businesses at the global level.
 The ICSB draws together a wide cross-section of academic researcher, educators, policy makers and practitioners, who specialise in the field of SMEs.

 In 2013 SEAANZ became a member of the Asia Council for Small Business (ACSB).
 Established in 2013, the ACSB is a regional council of affiliates of the ICSB.
 It includes ICSB Korea, ICSB China, ICSB Taiwan, ICSB Singapore and SEAANZ.

-The vision of SEAANZ is to be recognised as the most respected source of knowledge and information on small enterprise research, policy and practice in Australia and New Zealand.
+The guiding vision of SEAANZ is to provide a recognised and respected source of knowledge and information on small enterprise research, policy and practice in Australia and New Zealand.

 The mission of SEAANZ is to serve as a hub and connection point for communities of practice across Australia and New Zealand that are engaged in research, education and training, support, policy and practice in the field of small enterprise.

 The objectives of the Association as taken from the SEAANZ Constitution are to advance the development and understanding of small enterprise by:

 Furthering the development of scholarship, education and research in small enterprise and enterprise management, including encouraging the application of research findings;

 Identifying and developing proposals for programs to meet small enterprise needs;

 Communicating and disseminating ideas and information on small enterprise and promoting their discussion by the holding of conferences, publishing material and other appropriate means;